 Receivable conversion period= Accounts receivable/ Annual credit sales

-Business easily achieved the high level of credit sale due to the presence of office working capital in the business.
+Business easily achieved a high level of credit sale due to the presence of office working capital in the business.

 Requirement of working capital

-- It is the need for every level business operating activities.
+- It is the need for every level of business operating activities.

-- It is required for fulfillment of the production cycle.
+- It is required for the fulfilment of the production cycle.

-- It is required for formulation of production policies.
+- It is required for the formulation of production policies.